 Students need to keep in contact with the professor, especially if they are absent or if some problem arises.
-Office hours are listed on the professor's door and on the ORU Desire2Learn pages at http://d2l.oru.edu; however, students are welcome to contact the teacher anytime.
+Office hours and contact information are provided on the professor's door and on http://d2l.oru.edu.

 VI.
 COURSE CALENDAR